-While the charcoal filter is a welcome feature for a pet vacuum, the dust re-emission rating of “C” shows that this isn’t the best model for people with pet or dust allergies.
-If you have an allergy, you might want to look at a vacuum with a HEPA filter instead.
+While the charcoal filter is a welcome feature for a pet vacuum, we don’t think Harry is the most effective vacuum for filtering small particles and allergens.
+So, if you have an allergy, you might want to look at a vacuum with a HEPA filter instead.

 The price of the Harry is only slightly higher than the Henry or Hetty.
 This isn’t surprising, as the only real differences are the charcoal filter and turbo tool.
 If you have pets, these features make upgrading to the Harry a no-brainer if you want a Numatic vacuum.

 The Numatic Harry pet vacuum comes with the company’s HS1 Hairo Brush dry kit.
 Aside from the combination floor head and HairoBrush, this kit includes an upholstery nozzle, crevice tool, dusting brush and two extension tubes.

 A common criticism of Numatic vacuums is the accessories and tools can be stiff.
 Unfortunately, we found this is also the case with the Harry.
 Once tools are pushed onto the hose or tube, they can be difficult to remove.